 At SGIC, we have three levels of liability cover (this amount represents your Limit of Liability) to choose from:

-We’ve been helping Australians for generations with their business insurance needs.
-In this time we have found that most customers have selected $10 million as their preferred level of liability cover.
+Since we’ve been helping South Australians with their Business Insurance, we've found that most of them choose $10 million as their preferred level of liability cover.

 John is on a worksite and leaves behind some tools and equipment.
 The owner of the worksite walks around to see the progress and trips over one of John’s tools and injures himself.
 With public and product liability protection, John was able to avoid costly compensation payments and get on with running his business.